Pitchnogle/bookwork/head_first_java/README.md

 ### Notes

 I've been using Windows 10 WSL with Ubuntu and VS Code as the editor.
 In general, this has been fine.
-However, the WSL currently has some issues with sound -- it doesn't seem to make any.
+However, the WSL currently has some issues with sound -- it doesn't seem to make any!
 Starting in Chapter 11 with the MIDI content, when the programs are launched, there will be a javax.sound.midi.MidiUnavailableException thrown.
-If launched from Windows *cmd* or *powershell* then the sound does work. *However, this also requires a separate OpenJDK.*
+If compiled using Windows version of OpenJDL and launched from Windows *cmd* or *powershell* then the sound does work.
+However, this also requires a separate OpenJDK.